The past few weeks have brought unprecedented volatility to the bullion market.

 What if I need to sell my coins, bars, or rounds?

 The bullion market remains liquid.
-In fact, precious metals dealers are now desperate to acquire inventory and will be happier than ever to buy from customers actually willing to sell.
+Precious metals dealers are now desperate to acquire inventory and will be happier than ever to buy from customers willing to sell.

 In recent days, Money Metals has repeatedly raised its buyback prices versus spot prices as a reflection of scarcity-driven premiums on coins, bars, and rounds.
 So please go to any product page and sell us your items if you wish – or call 1-800-800-1865.

 With all assets subject to being liquidated during panic selling sprees, why should we expect precious metals to perform any better than the stock market at this point?

 Let’s take a step back and review where stocks and metals stood before the coronavirus crisis got us to this point.

 In February, the S&P 500 was trading at a record high in of one of the longest bull markets on record.

 Valuations had gotten extremely stretched and stocks were priced for perfection.
 When the economy suddenly ground to a halt, stocks were bound to crash.